Warning: This article mentions suicide.

 What does having an FP feel like?
 Georgia describes her attachments as a form of obsession created from a deeply unstable sense of self.
 "When someone loves and values us for who we truly are, without the mask, it’s like falling in love with them (but not always sexually)."
 Speaking of her experiences when she was younger, she details how extremely protective and territorial she would get – sometimes putting herself in danger to protect her FP.

 This is something I relate to.
 If my previous FP had issues, I would drop whatever it was I was doing to help them.
 Partly because I cared but also because their happiness was also mine.

 "I would become overbearing for them because as much as they love me, everyone needs personal space and private time," Georgia adds.
 "I have two best friends who were my FPs at one point and I know I put a lot of pressure on them, but they knew I was mentally ill and I just loved them so much."

 It's often two people dancing an unconscious dance.

 However, at some point the 'caregiver' will let the person with BPD down.
-"The demands become too much or they simply don’t understand how important their role is to them," says Dr Touroni.
-"They likely entered the relationship with goodwill but they don’t realise how dependent this person is on them – and it’s not something they consciously signed up for.
+"The demands become too much or they simply don’t understand how important their role is to them," says Dr. Touroni.
+"They likely entered the relationship with goodwill but they don’t realize how dependent this person is on them – and it’s not something they consciously signed up for.
 Both parties feel aggrieved."